 However, this doesn't show the full picture.
-Many of these states, including Alaska and New York, have a cost of living that is higher than the national average.
+Many of these states, including California and New York, have a cost of living that is higher than the national average.
 Even though these teachers are making more money, the price of everything from housing to utilities and groceries is much higher than in other states.

-Washington's overall score of 56.28 makes it the best state in the U.S. for teachers, ranking second for Opportunity & Competition and tenth for Academic & Work Environment.
-Teachers in Washington make an average of $72,965 a year, the sixth-highest in the country.
+New York's overall score of 60.86 makes it the best state in the U.S. for teachers, ranking third for Opportunity & Competition and third for Academic & Work Environment.
+Teachers in Washington make an average of $92,222 a year, the highest in the country.

 Utah is the second-best state for teachers in the U.S. Utah is ranked first for Opportunity & Competition.
 Despite being one of the best states for teachers, Utah has a high pupil-to-teacher ratio of 22:1, with many high school teachers reporting as many as 40 students in their classes.
 This is likely because the state has a teacher shortage.
 The average annual teacher salary in Utah is $58,619.